3-Day Kayak Trips Anacortes to Cypress Island

 While much of the San Juan Islands have been privatized and developed, their shorelines made forever off-limits by private owners, Cypress Island has actually gone the opposite direction.
 Since 1923 it has been recognized as a place of incredible ecological and historical importance, and great efforts have been made to protect one of the few remaining intact, publicly owned pieces of the San Juan Islands’ natural history.

 At the beginning of the 1900’s logging had greatly impacted the San Juans.
 Much of the timber went straight into the fire to heat the great lime kilns on Orcas and San Juan Island.
 While some logging took place on Cypress Island, the industry died out before the ancient groves in the Cypress Highlands could be cut.
 Now, nearly one hundred years later, the forest once again covers the steep slopes providing critical habitat for island wildlife.
-The old growth on Cypress Island are some of the last remaining stands in the entire San Juan Islands.
+The old-growth on Cypress Island are some of the last remaining stands in the entire San Juan Islands.

 Currently surveyors on Cypress Island have identified 142 species of birds (plus 50 sighted, but undocumented bird species) and over 264 plant species!
 And that is just above the waterline!
 This kind of biodiversity puts Cypress Island into world-class status.

 While the forests of Cypress Island provide a classically “San Juan Islands” backdrop for visitors, it is the shorelines and intertidal zones that attract sea kayakers.
 Steep, rocky headlands, protected bays, and sub-tidal eelgrass meadows support a wide variety of creatures that can best be viewed from the cockpit of a sea kayak.
 Offshore of Cypress Island is the Cone Islands, a small cluster of “gumdrop” islands (this term is applied to the many tiny islets in the San Juans that appear, from a distance, as gumdrop candies).
-A variety of seabirds, seals, porpoise, and Bald eagles are just a few of the animals that can be found out here.
+A variety of seabirds, seals, porpoises, and Bald eagles are just a few of the animals that can be found out here.
 Some of our most incredible Orca whale encounters have occurred while we were exploring “the Cones.”

 The two camping areas on Cypress Island are both primitive areas with outstanding views and access to great hiking trails.
 The hiking here is something that you do not want to miss out on.
 Our favorite trail is 1.2 miles long and takes you up to the dramatic viewpoint on top of 900 foot Eagle Bluff.
 This is arguably the best place in the San Juan Islands to view a sunset and one of the top two vistas in the San Juan Islands.